 Not only are there the usual family history facts such as who was related to who, when they were born and died, and where they lived, but you can also learn how their lives were impacted by the wars.

-If you are an Ancestry.com subscriber, you can subscribe to Fold3 for half off.
-That will cost you $39.95 and you can download as many pension records as you like.
+If you are an Ancestry.com subscriber, you can subscribe to Fold3 for a discount.
+It will cost you $49.95 and you can download as many pension records as you like.
 If you order one pension record the cost can be $75.

 This list just begins to scratch the surface:

 - Revolutionary War Pension Records.
 You just never know what you might find.
 Whoever wrote this probably failed penmanship, but where else are you going to find more definitive information on who Thomas Martin’s children were including the fact that he had two sons named John?
 (It was not uncommon that if a child died young to give the next child the same name.)

 - War of 1812 Pension Records.
 Eleven percent are complete and uploaded.
 And more are coming all the time.
 Your ancestor’s secrets may be uncovered there.

 - Mexican War Records.
 While not yet complete, these records paint the picture of many soldiers who went on to serve critical rolls in the Civil War.